-- Approves 2.0 permanent positions and \$435,000 Mental Health Services Fund in 2023-24 and ongoing, to create an Information Technology (IT) and Security unit to address increased IT and security workload (Budget Change Proposal). - Approves of a reappropriation of up to \$2 million from the Mental Health Services Fund, originally appropriated in the 2019 Budget Act, for the Allcove Youth Drop-In Centers Program (Spring Finance Letter). - Approves of a reappropriation of \$1,675,000 from the Mental Health Services Fund, originally appropriated through the 2019 Budget Act, for the Early Psychosis Intervention Plus Program (Spring Finance Letter). - Approves of a reappropriation of \$16,499,000 from the Mental Health Services Fund, originally appropriated through the 2017, 2019 and 2020 Budget Acts, for the Mental Health Wellness Program, formerly known as the Triage Grant Program, to support hospital emergency psychiatric assessment, treatment and healing units (Spring Finance Letter). - Approves of \$42.9 million reapproriated from the 2022 Budget Act in the Department of Health Care Services for the Children and Youth Behavioral Health Initiative Evidence-Based Practices, reappropriated to the Mental Health Services Oversight and Accountability Commission, and adopts provisional language that allows expenditure of these funds through June 30, 2024. - Approves of \$100 million Mental Health Services Fund to expand the Mental Health Student Services Partnership Grant Program. - Approves and modifies the reappropriation of up to \$8.8 million General Fund, originally appropriated through the 2021 Budget Act to the California Health and
+- Approves 2.0 permanent positions and \$435,000 Mental Health Services Fund in 2023-24 and ongoing, to create an Information Technology (IT) and Security unit to address increased IT and security workload (Budget Change Proposal). - Approves of a reappropriation of up to \$2 million from the Mental Health Services Fund, originally appropriated in the 2019 Budget Act, for the Allcove Youth Drop-In Centers Program (Spring Finance Letter).

+- Approves of a reappropriation of \$1,675,000 from the Mental Health Services Fund, originally appropriated through the 2019 Budget Act, for the Early Psychosis Intervention Plus Program (Spring Finance Letter). - Approves of a reappropriation of \$16,499,000 from the Mental Health Services Fund, originally appropriated through the 2017, 2019 and 2020 Budget Acts, for the Mental Health Wellness Program, formerly known as the Triage Grant Program, to support hospital emergency psychiatric assessment, treatment and healing units (Spring Finance Letter). - Approves of \$15 million in reimbursement authority from funding appropriated in the 2022 Budget Act to the Department of Health Care Services (DHCS) for the Children and Youth Behavioral Health Initiative's Evidence-Based Practices grant program, associated with an Inter-Agency Agreement between DHCS and the Commission.